 Rachael began her dance education at Karyn Kelly Dance Center in Buffalo, New York.
 She graduated magna cum laude from Point Park University’s Conservatory of Performing Arts in 2011 with a Bachelor of Arts degree in Dance, concentrating in Jazz.
-Rachael is thrilled to have gained a wealth of experience while training and performing with a wide spectrum of the industry’s leading professionals including Roni Koresh, Autumn Eckman, Kiesha Lalama, Garfield Lemonius, Jason McDole, Doug Varone, Daniel Charon, Douglas Bentz, Kristina Fluty and Ceasar Salinas.
+Rachael is thrilled to have gained a wealth of experience while training and performing with a wide spectrum of the industry’s leading professionals including Roni Koresh, Autumn Eckman, Kiesha Lalama, Garfield Lemonius, Jason McDole, Doug Varone, Daniel Charon, Douglas Bentz, Kristina Fluty and Cesar Salinas.
 Immediately following graduation Rachael was asked to be a part of Giordano II.
-After two rewarding seasons as a GII, Rachael is enjoying her second season as a company member.
+After two rewarding seasons as a GII, Rachael is enjoying her third season as a company member.
 In addition to performing, she exhibits a growing passion for the art of choreography.
-For the past three years Rachael has had the privilege of working with 3 underserved CPS Schools teaching the Jazz Dance/Science & Health outreach program to 4th, 5th and 7th graders.
+For the past four years Rachael has had the privilege of working with 3 underserved CPS Schools teaching the Jazz Dance/Science & Health outreach program to 4th, 5th and 7th graders.
 She is currently on faculty at All About Dance as the company modern teacher.
 Rachael is incredibly thankful to have her family and friends supporting her passion for dance each and every day.

 Devin began studying dance at Pinnell Dance Centre in Gahanna, OH, where he trained in ballet, tap, jazz, lyrical, and hip hop.
 After high school, Devin was accepted into the certificate program at The Ailey School.
 The Ailey School provided Devin with performance opportunities and increased knowledge in various dance techniques such as Horton.
 Devin was also given the chance to perform on stage with Alvin Ailey American Dance Theatre in 'Memoria'.
 Devin graduated from the Alvin Ailey certificate program in May 2010 and was accepted into “The Fraulein Maria Project.”
 “Fraulein Maria” gave Devin the chance to continue his work in modern dance.
-Devin has danced for GDC for five seasons (one year as a GII and now in his fourth year in the main company) and with this opportunity he's performed works by Liz Imperio, Roni Koresh, and Ron De Jesus, to name a few.
+Devin has danced for GDC for six seasons (one year as a GII and now in his fifth year in the main company) and with this opportunity he's performed works by Liz Imperio, Roni Koresh, and Ron De Jesus, to name a few.
 Devin has also toured nationally and internationally with GDC and is excited for what this season will bring.

 Joshua Blake Carter, originally from Atlanta, GA, received his early dance training from the Cobb County Center for Excellence in the Performing Arts in Mableton, GA.
 He continued his studies at the University of Arizona, where he received his Bachelor of Fine Arts in Dance cum laude as well as the Outstanding Senior Award from the School of Dance.
 While living in Arizona, Joshua founded Dance in the RED – an evening of dance, music and art to benefit the Southern Arizona AIDS Foundation.
 With a continued interest in choreography, Joshua became a finalist in the Dance Under the Stars Choreography Festival in Palm Desert, CA, in 2008, the following year he was selected as the winner of Ballet Nouveau Colorado’s choreography competition, dancemakers2.0, and in 2013, The Ruth Page Foundation awarded Joshua the Producers’ Panel Prize for his work in Dance Chance: Redux 5.0.
 Other commissions include: Giordano II, DanceWorks Chicago, Missouri Contemporary Ballet, Nomi Dance Company, Artifact Dance Project, and Glendale Community College (Artist in Residence 2012).
 Joshua is a member of the 2014 Ambassador Committee for Dance For Life Chicago.
 He also serves as the Director to GDC’s second company, Giordano II, an organization of which he was a member in 2009.
-Joshua is in his fifth season as a main company member with GDC.
+Joshua is in his sixth season as a main company member with GDC.

 St. Paul, MN

 Ashley is a proud native of St. Paul, MN, where she graduated with honors from St. Paul Conservatory for Performing Artists.
 Recently she graduated magna cum laude from Point Park University with a Bachelor of Arts degree, with a concentration in Jazz.
 While attending Point Park, Ashley had the privilege of training and performing a variety of works by Martha Graham, Kiesha Lalama, Ron Tassone, Garfield Lemonius and Sidra Bell.
 In addition to performing, she has also illustrated an immense passion for teaching.
 She has, and continues to teach and choreograph for various studios in the Chicago area.
-This is Ashley’s first season as a main company member following one season as a GII and one season as a Performing Associate and couldn't be more thrilled and grateful to be a part of the wonderful family that is Giordano Dance Chicago.
+This is Ashley’s second season as a main company member following one season as a GII and one season as a Performing Associate and couldn't be more thrilled and grateful to be a part of the wonderful family that is Giordano Dance Chicago.

 Zachary Heller started his training in ballet and jazz in Alexandria VA.
 During his early training he performed with the American Dance Company under the direction of Mark Marino.
 He accompanied ADC on several tours to Europe and Central America.
 While dancing with ADC he was recognized as the Grishko Outstanding Male Dancer at the Prague International Dance Festival in 2003.
 His choreography of the musicals “A Chorus Line” and “The Boyfriend” received Cappies Awards for outstanding musical theater choreography in 2003 and 2004.
 He attended the University of Arizona and in 2008 graduated summa cum laude with a Bachelor of Fine Arts in Dance; he also fulfilled all the requirements for Pre Med.
 At U of A, he performed works choreographed by Susan Quinn, Michael Williams, Sam Watson, Douglas Nielson, Frank Chaves, James Clouser, and George Balanchine.
-This is currently his seventh season performing with Giordano Dance Chicago.
+This is currently his eighth season performing with Giordano Dance Chicago.
 He is a resident choreographer for Midwest Dance Collective in Barrington, IL.
 He also teaches at ACDFA and choreographs for studios and youth companies in the Chicago area and around the U.S. Zachary would like to thank his family and friends for their love and support.

 Adam began his early training in his hometown of Boone, Iowa.
 Upon graduating high school, he moved to Tucson, Arizona where he continued studying at the University of Arizona.
 There Adam began his professional training in ballet with James Clouser, along with modern and jazz.
 During his time at U of A, Adam performed works by James Clouser, Elizabeth George, Doug Nielsen, Susan Quinn, Michael Williams, and Sam Watson.
 Adam graduated magna cum laude from U of A receiving a Bachelor of Fine Arts degree in Dance.
 He was also named Outstanding Senior by the School of Dance for the graduating class of 2013.
 Upon graduating from the University of Arizona, Adam began his professional career with Giordano Dance Chicago as a Performing Associate.
 During his time as a PA, he performed with the main company regionally, nationally, and internationally.
 Adam also had the opportunity to teach and choreograph in Michigan as part of a residency project on behalf of GDC.
 In addition to dancing, he teaches and choreographs in Chicago and the Chicagoland area.
 Adam is excited to begin his first season with Giordano Dance Chicago as a main company member, following two years as a Senior Performing Associate.